sahib/rmlint/docs/rmlint.1.rst

     files in that given order until one handler succeeds.
 Handlers are just the name of a way of getting rid of the file and can be any of the following:

-    * ``clone``: ``btrfs`` only.
+    * ``clone``: For ``btrfs`` only.
 Try to clone both files with the BTRFS_IOC_FILE_EXTENT_SAME ``ioctl(3p)``.
 This will physically delete duplicate extents.
 Needs at least kernel 4.2.
     * ``reflink``: Try to reflink the duplicate file to the original.
 See also ``--reflink`` in ``man 1 cp``.
 Fails if the filesystem does not support it.
     * ``hardlink``: Replace the duplicate file with a hardlink to the original file.
 The resulting files will have  the same inode number.
 Fails if both files are not on the same partition.
 You can use ``ls -i`` to show the inode number of a file and ``find -samefile <path>`` to find all hardlinks for a certain file.
     * ``symlink``: Tries to replace the duplicate file with a symbolic link to the original.
-Never fails.
+This handler never fails.
     * ``remove``: Remove the file using ``rm -rf``. (``-r`` for duplicate dirs).
-      Never fails.
+      This handler never fails.
     * ``usercmd``: Use the provided user defined command (``-c sh:cmd=something``).
 Never fails.

     Default is ``remove``.

   * *link*: Shortcut for ``-c sh:handler=clone,reflink,hardlink,symlink``.
+    Use this if you are on a reflink-capable system.
   * *hardlink*: Shortcut for ``-c sh:handler=hardlink,symlink``.
+    Use this if you want to hardlink files, but want to fallback for duplicates that lie on different devices.
   * *symlink*: Shortcut for ``-c sh:handler=symlink``.
+    Use this as last straw.

 * ``json``: Print a JSON-formatted dump of all found reports.
-  Outputs all finds as a json document.
-The document is a list of dictionaries, where the first and last element is the header and the footer respectively, everything between are data-dictionaries.
+Outputs all lint as a json document.
+The document is a list of dictionaries, where the first and last element is the header and the footer.
+Everything between are data-dictionaries.

   Available options:

-  - *no_header=[true|false]:* Print the header with metadata.
+  - *no_header=[true|false]:* Print the header with metadata (default: true)
-  - *no_footer=[true|false]:* Print the footer with statistics.
+  - *no_footer=[true|false]:* Print the footer with statistics (default: true)
-  - *oneline=[true|false]:* Print one json document per line.
+  - *oneline=[true|false]:* Print one json document per line (default: false) This is useful if you plan to parse the output line-by-line, e.g. while ``rmlint`` is sill running.

 * ``py``: Outputs a python script and a JSON document, just like the **json** formatter.
   The JSON document is written to ``.rmlint.json``, executing the script will make it read from there.
-This formatter is mostly intented for complex use-cases where the lint needs special handling.
+This formatter is mostly intented for complex use-cases where the lint needs special handling that you define in the python script.
   Therefore the python script can be modified to do things standard ``rmlint`` is not able to do easily.

 * ``stamp``:

   Outputs a timestamp of the time ``rmlint`` was run.
+  See also the ``--newer-than`` and ``--newer-than-stamp`` file option.

   Available options: